szuwgh/platypus/README.md

 # platypus
-A modern real-time full-text search engine library
+A modern real-time full-text and vector search engine library